google/startup-os/README.md

 ### Installation
 Install [Bazel](https://docs.bazel.build/versions/master/install.html).
-If you already have Android SDK (i.e. you installed Android Studio, you might need to tweak `api_level` and `build_tools_version` in `WORKSPACE`), set environment variable `export ANDROID_HOME=<…>` ( for macOS: `$HOME/Library/Android/sdk/`, for Linux: `$HOME/Android/Sdk`).
-Otherwise, start from executing `./tools/get-android-sdk.sh`

-Now you can build any target you want.
 To build all targets:
-  `./compile.sh build`
+`./build.sh`

 To run all tests:
-`./compile.sh test`
+`./test.sh`

+Note that the above doesn't build Android targets.

+Note that the above does not build If you already have Android SDK (i.e. you installed Android Studio, you might need to tweak `api_level` and `build_tools_version` in `WORKSPACE`), set environment variable `export ANDROID_HOME=<…>` ( for macOS: `$HOME/Library/Android/sdk/`, for Linux: `$HOME/Android/Sdk`).
+Otherwise, start from executing `./tools/get-android-sdk.sh`

 ### Milestones
 #### ✓ Milestone I